abderox/Algorand_Course/README.md

 Complete the code in `assets\game_approval.py`.
 The smart contract should contain the following functions,

 ### Initialization
-Creates a new monster with a specified amount of health (e.g. 5 to 50).
+Creates a new monster with a specified amount of 5 health points and above.
 Also initialize the global state of the highest damage dealt to 0.

 ### Opt In
 Initialize the local state of the damage done to the monster to 0.
 You should also prevent the player from making multiple opt in transactions.